Gir National Park

-- Nearest airport is Rajkot & Keshod which are 160 km and 70 km away from Gir respectively.
+- The nearest airport is Rajkot & Keshod which are 160 km and 70 km away from Gir respectively.

-- Nearest railway stations are Junagadh and Veraval.
+- The nearest railway stations are Junagadh and Veraval.
 From these stations, 2 hours’ drive to Gir is required in a cab.

-- Both private and state bus service offer direct buses to the park.
+- Both private and state bus services offer direct buses to the park.
 Taxi and cabs are also available from major cities of Gujrat to commute to Gir National Park.

 Where to Stay

 There are many hotels and resorts to stay in Gir National Park.
 A list is as follows: